 8 Each case would be considered on an individual basis but the guidelines would be an income of £30,000 or more for a single person/couple, £40,000 for a household with 1 child, £50,000 for a household with 2 or 3 children or £60,000 for a household with 4 or more children, and/ or savings sufficient to fund a sustainable housing solution.
-Saving limits are £16,000.00 for general need housing relevant proofs will result in the application being declined.
-Support will be provided for applicants having difficulties in providing this information.
+Saving limits are £16,500.00 for general housing and £23,000 for extra care

-9 Unacceptable behaviour is defined as behaviour that, if the person were a tenant, would constitute sufficient grounds for eviction.
+Unacceptable behaviour is defined as behaviour that, if the person were a tenant, would constitute sufficient grounds for eviction.
 Any exclusion will be reconsidered if the person's behaviour or circumstances change substantially.

-10 Each case would be considered based on the identified support need, how it impacts on the individual's ability to manage and sustain a tenancy, and the individual's willingness to engage with the appropriate support.
+Each case would be considered based on the identified support need, how it impacts on the individual's ability to manage and sustain a tenancy, and the individual's willingness to engage with the appropriate support.